 If you decide to not appear on your arraignment on your 1st DUI then a warrant will be issued for your arrest.

-The warrants will probably be around $10,000 or $25,000 even on a 1st DUI.
-You will then need to post bond or recall the warrant yourself or hire an attorney to recall the warrant for you.
+The warrants will probably be around $5000.00or $25,000 even on a 1st DUI.
+You will then need to post a bond or recall the warrant yourself or hire an attorney to recall the warrant for you.
 If you post bail then you have to put down 10% of the bail amount.
 If your bail was $25,000 then you must put down $2500.

 7th stage Pre-Trial Motion and Negotiations